drensin/YTWatchLaterAI/README.md

 ### 3. AI Chat Interaction for Video Suggestions
 a.  **WebSocket Connection:** When the chat screen for a selected playlist is active and its data is ready, the frontend (`useWebSocketChat` hook) establishes a WebSocket connection to the `gemini-chat-service` (Cloud Run).
-b.  **Initialize Chat Context:** An `INIT_CHAT` message is sent over WebSocket, including the `selectedPlaylistId` and the user's chosen `selectedModelId` (from the Settings page).
+b.  **Initialize Chat Context:** An `INIT_CHAT` message is sent over WebSocket, including the `selectedPlaylistId`, the user's chosen `selectedModelId` (from the Settings page), the `userId`, and the `includeSubscriptionFeed` preference.
 The `gemini-chat-service` then fetches all video metadata (titles, descriptions, durations, etc.) for this playlist from Datastore.
-This data forms the primary context for the Gemini AI, using the specified model.
+If `includeSubscriptionFeed` is true, it also fetches cached videos from `UserSubscriptionFeedCache`, combines, and de-duplicates them.
+This data forms the primary context for the Gemini AI.
 c.  **User Query:** The user types a query (e.g., "show me short comedy videos I haven't finished") into the chat interface.
 d.  **Query Processing (Server-side):** The query is sent as a `USER_QUERY` message.
-The `gemini-chat-service` appends this query to the established Gemini chat session (which was initialized with the user's selected model and already has the playlist video context).
-It instructs Gemini to recommend videos from the provided list and to respond in a specific JSON format: `{"suggestedVideos": [{"videoId": "...", "reason": "..."}]}`.
+The `gemini-chat-service` appends this query to the established Gemini chat session.
+It instructs Gemini to recommend videos from the provided context and to respond in a specific JSON format: `{"suggestedVideos": [{"videoId": "...", "reason": "..."}]}`.
 e.  **Streaming Response:**
    - Gemini processes the request and starts streaming its response.
    - The `gemini-chat-service` forwards these chunks as `STREAM_CHUNK` messages to the frontend.
 The frontend displays this "thinking" process.